 - Campus Welcome Program: A 3-day orientation program for new and returning students held each fall.
 Filled with sessions from campus partners and resource access, to building community and riding the city bus, we cover it all at NO cost.

-- Education and Social Workshops: A variety of connection points were held throughout the school year that fill our students’ academic toolbox and create connections to essential campus success tools and build their network of student peers.
+- Education and Social Workshops: A variety of connection points are held throughout the school year that fill our students’ academic toolbox and create connections to essential campus success tools and build their network of student peers.

 The opportunity to be a student while juggling family life, jobs and other commitments that can be polarizing for nontraditional students is important for their success.
 Span Plan students can engage in a community of support from our office and their peers.